-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Florida has become the epicenter for a new drug epidemic - this one involving prescription drugs.
 Each day in Florida, thousands of doses of powerful narcotics are dispensed in pain clinics, storefront operations known as pill mills.
 Federal, state and local authorities are working to drive those pill mills out of Florida.

-GREG ALLEN: Al Lamberti says when he started at the Broward County Sheriffs Department 30 years ago, the department was raiding crack houses and busting junkies.
+GREG ALLEN: Al Lamberti says when he started at the Broward County Sheriff's Department 30 years ago, the department was raiding crack houses and busting junkies.

-ALLEN: Lamberti now heads the Sheriffs office in a county that includes Fort Lauderdale, a city that's become a destination, not just for spring breakers, but also for addicts and drug traffickers.
+ALLEN: Lamberti now heads the Sheriff's office in a county that includes Fort Lauderdale, a city that's become a destination, not just for spring breakers, but also for addicts and drug traffickers.

-DEA Special Agent Mark Trouville said over the past year, the joint law enforcement operation has made more than 300 undercover drug buys from pain clinics, and more arrests are coming.
+ALLEN: DEA Special Agent Mark Trouville said over the past year, the joint law enforcement operation has made more than 300 undercover drug buys from pain clinics, and more arrests are coming.

 ALLEN: Trouville said one reason pill mills have proliferated here is because Florida, unlike most other states, lacks a system for monitoring drug prescriptions.
 That would help prevent doctor-shopping - people who travel from one clinic to another, buying hundreds of doses of prescription drugs.

-Kentuckys Lieutenant Governor Daniel Mongiardo is also a surgeon.
+ALLEN: Kentucky's Lieutenant Governor Daniel Mongiardo is also a surgeon.

-Greg Allen, NPR news, Miami.
+ALLEN: Greg Allen, NPR news, Miami.